greyhatlinux/VHDL/README.md

 * There are many ways in which you can build a system to provide the same behavior.

  ## Prerequisites
- Before you start proceeding with this tutorial, we make an assumption that you are already aware of the basic concepts of Digital Electronics.
+ Before you start proceeding with this repository, I make an assumption that you are already aware of the basic concepts of Digital Electronics.